SilaSaran/SQL-Assignments/README.md

 Assignment 6: The assignment involves performing SQL joins, listing distinct and all country names, and rounding ratings in the Persons table.
 These steps help manipulate and retrieve
               data in the desired format.

+Assignment 7: This assignment involves adding new coulmn as DOB to the Persons table, create a user defind function to calculate age from DOB, and write a query to fetch ages.
+              Additionally have to check the country names length and extract the first three characters.Then, convert country names to uppercase and lowercase in the Country table.

 Assignment 8: This assignment involves analyzing the Country and Persons tables with SQL queries, and creating a Customer table in the Product database, generating views, updating data,
               and writing queries to manage and analyze customer information.